sanath-thilakarathna/embedded-c-atmega328p/toolchanins/windows-setup.md

 1. avrdude is included with WinAVR and some AVR-GCC packages.
 2. If not, download a Windows build from [avrdude releases](https://github.com/avrdudes/avrdude/releases).
 3. Add the folder containing `avrdude.exe` to your PATH.
+4. If you prefer a graphical interface, you can use an avrdude GUI such as [AVRDUDESS](https://blog.zakkemble.net/avrdudess-a-gui-for-avrdude/) or [AVR8 Burn-O-Mat](https://burn-o-mat.net/).
+These tools provide a user-friendly way to flash your microcontroller using avrdude in the background.

 ---